lexponential/lexponential-core/README.md

     from server import db
     db.create_all()

-- start the server with 'python server.py'
+- start the server with 'python server.py' (make sure it's serving on port 5000 - otherwise login won't work)
 - in the static directory you'll need to run webpack